xchem/FragalysisPrep/README.md

 ## Running XCR
 After using fragalysis-api to create the fragalysis inputs you can then run XCR to do a final pass and prepare the data for fragalysis upload

+Simply run the xchemreview container and mount the fragalysis api output folder as the source:
 ```
 docker run --mount type=bind,source=[input folder],target=/data/ -t xchemreview
 ```